 For SAGE III/ISS version 5.2, we notice that some profiles report negative extinction coefficients in the UTLS.
 Due to the noise characteristics of the SAGE III/ISS transmission data, some SAGE III/ISS profiles have significant noise in them that can lead to product uncertainties that do not satisfactorily account for this negative retrieval.
-For example, Normally, these negative

-- 95 values occur at higher altitudes, which is not unexpected, or have uncertainties that are large enough to make the extinction coefficients effectively indistinguishable from zero.
-For higher altitudes (≥ 25 km), negative values mostly occur due to noise and errors in the removal of ozone and molecular scattering and therefore all data above 25 km were retained.
-Below 25 km, negative values in the extinction coefficient most commonly occur below very dense layers like clouds and uncertainties reflect that these data are of low quality.
-However, we observe some situations where negative values occur with uncertainties - 100 that suggest that they are reasonable.
-Figure 1a demonstrates this phenomenon in the UTLS with the color-coded dots indicating the relative uncertainty (extinction coefficients were plotted as absolute values to accommodate the log scale).
+For example, Figure 1a demonstrates this phenomenon in the UTLS with the color-coded dots indicating the relative uncertainty (extinction coefficients were plotted as absolute values to accommodate the log scale).
 Here, it was observed that two points had negative extinction coefficients, but had relative uncertainties less than 50%.
 Normally, these negative values occur at higher altitudes, which is not unexpected, or have uncertainties that are large enough to make the extinction coefficients effectively indistinguishable from zero.
-However, that is not what was observed for the points in - 105 Figure 1a.
-This phenomenon seems to occur predominantly in the vicinity of a large positive extinction coefficient, particularly This negative extinction coefficient issue occurs between 12 and 14 km in Figure 1.
+However, that is not what was observed for the points in Figure 1a.
+This phenomenon seems to occur predominantly in the vicinity of a large positive extinction coefficient, particularly between 12 and 14 km in Figure 1.
 Because of the inherent sensitivity in separating clouds and aerosols in occultation-type data, we developed a filtering algorithm to mitigate the influence of these negative extinction coefficients on subsequent analyses.
 This filtering algorithm scans for negative values from the top of the profile downward, starting at an altitude of 25 km down to where the profile terminates.
-For higher altitudes (≥ 25 km) - 110 , negative values mostly occur due to noise and errors in the removal of ozone and molecular scattering, therefore higher altitude negative extinction coefficients are retained.
-However, when they occur at lower altitudes particularly in the vicinity of tropopause or below is a with a large aerosol extinction $(1.37 \times 10^{-2} \text{ km}^{-1})$ at 13 km and a sign that the measurements are less reliable.
+For higher altitudes ( $\geq$ 25 km), negative values mostly occur due to noise and errors in the removal of ozone and molecular scattering, therefore higher altitude negative extinction coefficients are retained.
+However, when they occur at lower altitudes particularly in the vicinity of tropopause or below is a sign that the measurements are less reliable.
 Therefore, the screening algorithm is hard coded to terminate profiles just above the altitude where the first negative value occurs in the troposphere.
-However, the algorithm is more selective on how data are removed within the stratosphere. - 115 For example, when a negative extinction coefficient was observed in the stratosphere the data points at adjacent altitudes (i. e., the altitude immediately above and below the negative value) were removed from the data set; resulting on only 3 data points being removed.
+However, the algorithm is more selective on how data are removed within the stratosphere.
+For example, when a negative extinction coefficient was observed in the stratosphere the data points at adjacent altitudes (i.e., the altitude immediately above and below the negative value) were removed from the data set; resulting on only 3 data points being removed.
 However, when a negative extinction coefficient was observed in the troposphere that data point as well as all data points below it were removed.
-This filtering mechanism can be seen at work aerosol extinction (-2.94x10-3 km-1) at 12 km with an uncertainty of less than 50%.
-For SAGE like solar occultation measurements, it is likely that a negative - 120 extinction value is reported below a large positive one because of the retrieval assumption of atmospheric homogeneity.
+This filtering mechanism can be seen at work in Figure 1b where three points were removed around 11 km and all data below 6.5 km were removed.